ChoiceCoin/v2/Prototype/README.md

 About
 ============

-Tita - V2 is Choice Coin Payment Gateway For Creating Proposals, ASA Governance And Checking Governance Scheduling Dates.
+Tita - V2 is Choice Coin governance gateway for creating DAO proposals, ASA voting, and scheduling dates.

 Webflow
 ============